The Last of Us: Part II gets February release date

 This is also likely Naughty Dog’s final original PlayStation 4 release.
 The studio previously released some remasters of older games as well as Uncharted 4: A Thief’s End.
 But now it is getting a chance to help close out the PS4 as Sony prepares its transition to the next PlayStation console.

-The jump to next gen is also likely one of the reasons that Sony and Naughty Dog are pushing the game out in late winter.
-Sony’s fiscal year ends March 31, and a massive blockbuster in February can give a huge boost to the company’s annual earnings report.
-Especially if the PlayStation 5 launches fall 2020 and provides a boost of its own.
+The jump to next-gen is also likely one of the reasons that Sony and Naughty Dog are pushing the game out in late winter.
+Sony’s fiscal year ends March 31, and a massive blockbuster in February can give a huge boost to the company’s annual earnings report — especially if the PlayStation 5 launches in fall 2020 and provides a boost of its own.

 Sony also really likes pushing out big-name games earlier in the calendar.
 God of War launched in April 2018, and it finished as the No. 8 best-selling game that year, according to The NPD Group.